manriif/supabase-edge-functions-kt/README.md

 ## Advanced usage

+### Continuous build

+The plugin provides first class support for Gradle continuous build and configuration cache.
+This results in faster builds and an uninterrupted development flow.

+Serve related tasks (serve, request, inspect) will automatically reload after file changes are detected by gradle.

 ### Main function

 The plugin will, by default, generate a kotlin function that acts as a bridge between your main